PeterTolochko/tiktok_python/README.md

 This function fetches comments data for a given TikTok video ID.

 - `video_id`: The ID of the TikTok video.
+- `return_data`: A boolean value indicating whether to return the fetched data as a dictionary.
+The default is `False`.

 ### Helper Functions

-- `get_video_ids(directory)`: Retrieves the video IDs from the fetched video data in the specified directory.
+- `get_video_ids(directory)`: Retrieves the video IDs from the fetched JSON files in the specified directory.
 - `comments_data_to_csv(directory)`: Converts the fetched comments data to CSV format and saves it in the specified directory.
 - `video_data_to_csv(directory)`: Converts the fetched video metadata to CSV format and saves it in the specified directory.